EOSIO/welcome/docs/02_getting-started/02_development-environment/06_start-your-node-setup.md

 **Troubleshooting**

-After starting `nodeos`, you see an error message similar to "Database dirty flag set (likely due to unclean shutdown): replay required" try to start `nodeos` with  `--replay-blockchain`.
+After starting `nodeos`, if you see an error message similar to "Database dirty flag set (likely due to unclean shutdown): replay required", try to start `nodeos` with  `--replay-blockchain`.
 More details on troubleshooting `nodeos` can be found [here](https://developers.eos.io/manuals/eos/latest/nodeos/troubleshooting/index).

 ## Step 2: Check the installation